Æthelred the Unready: Legislation

-There are between ten and twelve surviving law codes or parts of codes from Æthelred's reign, (Note: Æthelred's laws are translated by Agnes Robertson and summarised by Richard Huscroft.) more than any other Anglo-Saxon king and the most before Edward I (1272-1307).
+There are between ten and twelve surviving law codes or parts of codes from Æthelred's reign, (Note: Æthelred's laws are translated by Agnes Robertson and summarised by Richard Huscroft.) more than any other Anglo-Saxon king and the most before Edward I (1272–1307).
 They were issued in two periods, firstly between about 993 and 997, and secondly between about 1008 and 1014.
 In the view of Keynes, the 990s "may have seen some of the finest legislation ever produced by the Anglo-Saxon kings", while Wormald writes: "It is hard not to be impressed by the panache with which draftsmen were by now handling legal material."
 Meetings of the witan in 997 produced two related law codes, named after the places where they were approved: I Æthelred (the Woodstock code) and III Æthelred (the Wantage code).
 The Woodstock code applied to areas under English law, whereas the Wantage Code applied to the Five Boroughs of the Danelaw.
 Wormald comments that the provisions and vocabulary of the Wantage Code are so thoroughly Scandinavian that it could not have been drawn up by a West Saxon, and its author must have been an expert on Danelaw usage.
 However, in the view of the legal historian John Hudson the code is "best interpreted as the English king imposing measures at least some of which resembled those applied elsewhere in the kingdom".
 Edgar decreed in the early 970s that Danish areas should be governed by the laws they thought best, but the term Danelaw (Dena lage) was first used in VI Æthelred in 1008.

 Æthelred's early codes were mainly concerned with secular law, whereas the later ones, written by Wulfstan, Archbishop of York, were ecclesiastical.
 He was a political theorist whose Institutes of Polity advised the king of his responsibilities for the proper government of the kingdom, although Keynes comments that "his advice was more notable for its ideology than valuable for its practicality".
-Wulfstan's codes included VII Æthelred, which dates to 1009, and VIII Æthelred, which was issued after the king's return to England in 1014.
+Wulfstan's codes included VII Æthelred, which dates to 1009, and VIII Æthelred, which was issued after Æthelred's return to England in 1014.
 Wormald observes that the "intense, almost pleading, tone of Æthelred's later codes was once seen as yet another sign of his government's flailing inadequacy.
-Yet ... it is hardly less evident in Cnut's laws". "[Wulfstan's] was the language of the preacher, not the lawyer."
+Yet ... it is hardly less evident in Cnut's laws"; "[Wulfstan's] was the language of the preacher, not the lawyer."
 Some historians have complained that Wulfstan's codes are a mixture of homilies and laws, but Martin Ryan argues that this is anachronistic because in the later Anglo-Saxon period they were seen as part of a continuum rather than separate categories.
 Wulfstan did not distinguish between sins and crimes.
 Wormald describes the codes of the last years of Æthelred's reign and the first decade of Cnut's as the "last phase of Old English law".